-The Department of University Housing and Residence Life operates and maintains 8 residence halls and 275 apartment units which accommodate approximately 1700 residents.
+The Department of University Housing and Residence Life operates and maintains eight residence halls and over 600 apartment units which accommodate approximately 2000 residents.

-To be eligible to live in University Housing, a graduate student must be enrolled at Jacksonville State University for a minimum of six semester hours.
+To be eligible to live in University Housing, a graduate student must be enrolled at Jacksonville State University.